Civil war in Pomerelia: Background

-On 10 January 1266, Swietopelk II, the ruler of the Duchy of Gdańsk had died.
-Following his death, his state had been participated between his sons, Wartislaw II of Gdańsk, and Mestwin II.
+On 10 January 1266, Swantopolk II, the ruler of the Duchy of Gdańsk died.
+Following his death, his state had been partitioned between his sons, Wartislaw II of Gdańsk, and Mestwin II.
 The exact boundaries of the partition remain unknown, due to the lack of necessary historical records.
 It is known that Wartislaw was given the city of Gdańsk, with the surrounding area.
 In such partition he might have also become the ruler of the land of Białogarda, however it remains unknown who was the ruler of the area at the time.
 Until 1262, the area belonged to the Duchy of Białogarda, under the rule of Ratibor of Białogarda.
-1268 marks the first year in which, Wartislaw II, is named the ruler of Białogarda, in any existing documentation.
+1268 marks the first year in which Wartislaw II is named the ruler of Białogarda in any existing documentation.
 It remains unknown which of the brothers received the Słupsk and Sławno Land in the partition.

-Later, the Słupsk and Sławno Land had been attacked, either in 1966 by Barnim I, duke of the Duchy of Pomerania, or in 1969, by Barnim I and Vitslav II, prince of the Principality of Rügen, which resulted, with Sławno being conquered.
+Later, the Słupsk and Sławno Land had been attacked, either in 1266 by Barnim I, duke of the Duchy of Pomerania, or in 1269, by Barnim I and Vitslav II, prince of the Principality of Rügen, which resulted, with Sławno being conquered.